 Understanding that probably the most important factor in your childs camp experience is the camper/counselor relationship, we take great care in hiring the best possible counseling staff.
 Starting in January, we send out two recruiting teams that visit over 8 college campuses to meet potential staff.
 Our staff interviews a number of applicants in person and narrows the search from there.
 Counselors are then required to fill out an extensive application that includes three references all of which we follow up on.
 It also includes three Personal Evaluation sheets that references are required to fill out completely before the staff person is hired.
 As a final precautionary measure, all staff we hire are fingerprinted and required to undergo extensive background checks by local and federal police departments.
 After they are hired, we have 10 days of training including certification in first aid and CPR*.
 Year after year we consistently hire top-notch staff and believe that your camper will be in the best hands when they come to camp.

 How Do I Request a Roommate for My Camper?

 If you have decided to go to camp with a friend, you can request that they be placed in the same room.
 We have developed several policies to enable your camper to share a room with a friend.
 Here's how it works:

-- Each camper is allowed ONE roommate request.
-This must be done on the registration form at the time of registration.
+- Each camper is allowed three roommate requests.
+This must be done two weeks before their week of camp.